thatapicompany/theauthapi/README.md

       - [Example: Creating an API Key](#example-creating-an-api-key)
       - [Typescript](#typescript)
     - [📙 Further Reading](#-further-reading)

+**Scalable API Key Management and Auth Control** Secure your API with best in class API Key management, user access, all with great analytics.

 ## Installation

 This library is published on [npm](https://www.npmjs.com/package/theauthapi), you can add it as a dependency using the following